 The evaluation of both Expression of Interest and full Application Form will be done via e-MS (including clarification requests, if the case).
 For details regarding the evaluation process in e-MS please refer to Part E of the E-MS Manual for applicants – call 3 (Annex M to the Applicant Guide).

-The MC members can submit proposals on detailing the grids (Annex C) in the Assessor’s Guide until the 13th of April.
-In case proposals are received, the final document will be presented for information to the Monitoring Committee and will be published as well by the 20th of April.
+The MC members can submit proposals on detailing the grids (Annex C) in the Assessor’s Guide, which will be published as well, until the 13th of April.
+The final document will be presented for information to the Monitoring Committee.
+The Applicant’s Guide has incorporated a provision referencing to the above Assessor’s Guide at the date of the issue.

 For Phase 1: